jsreport/docs/docs/scheduling.md

 You can find full document with specification [here](http://crontab.org/).

+## Misfired schedules
+The default implementation guarantees to run the schedule even if the server is down or overloaded  for a limited time.
+This could be undesired and you may want to configure schedules processing to skip schedules run when they are misfired for specific time.
+This can be done with the config `misfireThreshold`.
+Its value represents for how many ms can be schedule overdue and still run when server gets healthy.

 ## Configuration
 Add `scheduling` node to the standard [config](/learn/configuration) file.
 The defaults are following.